nZEDb/nZEDb/misc/sphinxsearch/README.md

 _Forewarning: Your MySQL server requires the SphinxSE plugin, this should be pre-installed on MariaDB._

-_For MySQL or Percona, you might have to compile them.
+_For MySQL or Percona, you might have to compile them (see bottom of this readme for a compile guide).
 Please make sure you have this before continuing as this is required.
 Please see the end of this file for instructions on compiling the Percona plugin._

 _You can type SHOW ENGINES; in a MySQL client to verify that SPHINX is supported._